Cache

-The Cache add-on creates static files of Ajax Load More requests and delivers those static files without directly querying the WordPress database.
+The Cache add-on generates static files for Ajax Load More requests and serves them directly, eliminating the need to query the WordPress database.

 Features